 How did you treat your symptoms?
 Are there any other methods of treatment that you’re aware of?

 PCOS is a lifelong condition, but there are options to help minimise symptoms.
-I discovered a 2009 study found that an astonishing 42% of women with PCOS also had IBS.
+I discovered a 2009 study found that an astonishing 42% of people with PCOS also had IBS.
 This rang alarm bells for me.
 Even though I’ve not been tested for IBS, I’ve always had stomach irritability issues and heavy bloating after consuming certain foods (mainly heavy carbs and wheat products), so I’m very wary about what I eat now as not to cause inflammation.
 With regards to finding out if I have endometriosis, I saw another GP who told me the only way to find out if I have it is to perform a Laparoscopy procedure.
 However, she recommended I avoid having this procedure unless I was struggling to conceive, as it could cause more internal damage than good.
 Turns out it is possible to have both PCOS and endometriosis, but I may never find out for myself!

 What are the biggest lifestyle changes you’ve had to make?

-After my diagnosis, I did lots of googling on ways to naturally treat PCOS symptoms as well as real life accounts from other women living with PCOS.
+After my diagnosis, I did lots of googling on ways to naturally treat PCOS symptoms as well as real life accounts from other people living with PCOS.
 I came to realise that there was a strong emphasis on good nutrition and regular exercise.
 Insulin resistance is one of the root imbalances of PCOS, where the insulin lowers your blood sugar by storing glucose in the cells.
-Insulin is a fat-storage hormone which ultimately means that if you’re eating highly refined carbs and a processed food diet, your insulin receptors become numb to to insulin and your pancreas has to work harder to produce more and more.
+Insulin is a fat-storage hormone which ultimately means that if you’re eating highly refined carbs and a processed food diet, your insulin receptors become numb to insulin and your pancreas has to work harder to produce more and more.

 I now work out 4-5 days a week doing mainly resistance and strengthening training with weights, and I’ve cut certain foods out of my diet to reduce my insulin levels, these include fizzy drinks, processed snacks, refined grains.
 Since doing so, my bloating has decreased significantly and I feel stronger than ever before!
 I’ve also realised the importance of getting enough sleep and if possible, putting myself in less anxiety ridden situations to ease my symptoms, as stress is a big contributor to your immune system.